 The more “ideal attributes” a spot has for finding gold the better your odds of finding the shiny stuff.
 But remember, nothing is guaranteed.

-Prospect for gold at home!
+Learn to pan gold at home!

 Buy real gold paydirt and gold-by-the-gram straight from the Bering Sea.